Crux Unveils Game-Changing Crux External Data Platform

 As the demand for the number of datasets you are tackling increases, your external data solution must scale to meet that.
 Any solution should have capabilities to integrate, transform, and monitor data, and those capabilities must constantly evolve to meet changing needs and requirements while also meeting your security requirements.
 The number of attack surfaces, compliance adherence, and infrastructure setup are all critical considerations that data leaders must consider for their homegrown or purchased solutions.

-To advance beyond the functional stage, companies must keep scaling at the forefront of any changes made to their external data solution.
+To advance beyond the functional stage, companies must keep scaling at the forefront of any changes to their external data solution.
 If scaling cannot be maintained, then your company cannot progress to the next level of the external data maturity model.

 The integrated maturity stage is the second-most sophisticated stage for external data integration your company can maintain.
 At this stage, a company will have: